 John started at the Royal Veterinary College as a Lecturer in Evolutionary Biomechanics in 2003 in the Department of Veterinary Basic Sciences (now Department of Comparative Biomedical Sciences), in 2008 became a Reader, and in 2011 became a full Professor.

-Prof. Hutchinson is an Associate Editor for Proceedings of the Royal Society B and the new open access journal PeerJ.
+Prof. Hutchinson is an Editor for Proceedings of the Royal Society B and the modern open access journal PeerJ.
 He is also a Fellow of the Linnean Society of London, the Zoological Society of London, the Anatomical Society (UK), the Higher Education Academy (UK) and the Royal Society of Biology.
 From 2012-2013 he had a sabbatical as a Royal Society Leverhulme Trust Senior Research Fellow at the RVC.
 He was Chair of the Division of Vertebrate Morphology, and Student and Postdoctoral Affairs Committee, in the Society for Integrative and Comparative Biology.
 He is President-Elect of the International Society of Vertebrate Morphology.
 As an OpenSim Fellow he promotes the usage and improvement of computer simulations in biomechanics, and he was New Fellow of the Year of the Anatomical Society in 2015.
 Prof. Hutchinson has also held Honorary Professorships at the University of Queensland (Australia) and at University College London.

 Prof. Hutchinson has worked on extant and extinct animals ranging from birds and crocodiles to elephants and many other mammals as well as extinct dinosaurs and early tetrapods.
 John uses a combination of theoretical and experimental techniques, from motion analysis or XROMM and force platforms to simple 2D static mechanics or complex 3D fully dynamic computer simulations.